tiny-mouse/daterbasers/orm/README.md

+# Setup

-# Setup (just run the following commands from this directory)
+Just run the following commands from this directory wherever you've checked out the repo.

 ```
 pip install virtualenv